Miami 48-Hour Film Project

 The Miami 48-Hour Film Project is an annual short film contest held in Miami, Florida, and has been running since 2005.
 It is the Miami Chapter of the parent 48 Hour Film Project, which holds annual contests in over 96 cities worldwide.

 Categories

 Each team receives 4 elements to be included in the film: (1) a character, (2) a prop, (3) a line of dialogue and (4) a genre.
-These are selected at randomn at the start of the clock and are unique to each group.
+These are selected at random at the start of the clock and are unique to each group.
 The final film must be produced and submitted within 48 hours.